Baseball steak: Etymology

 The name "baseball steak" refers to the shape of the steak following cooking, since a baseball steak is essentially a center cut top sirloin.
 After it has been cooked, the center domes and swells and forms a rounded shape similar to a baseball.

 Cooking styles

 Baseball steak is usually served grilled, broiled, sautéed, or pan fried.
-It is considered more flavorful to prepare a baseball steak cooked to the medium or medium rare stage.

 Nutrition

 A baseball steak per ounce contains 57 calories, 3 grams of fat, and 6 grams of protein.
 Like other red meats it also contains iron, creatine, minerals such as zinc and phosphorus, and B-vitamins: (niacin, vitamin B12, thiamin, riboflavin), and lipoic acid.